Glossary

 Dying

 When your Stamina is 0 or lower, you are dying.
-While dying, you can’t take the Catch Breath action in combat, and whenever you make a test using Might or Agility, make an attack, or use an action, maneuver, or a triggered action, you lose 1d6 Stamina after the action, maneuver, or triggered action is resolved.
-This Stamina loss can’t be prevented in any way.
-While you are dying, your allies can help you spend recoveries in combat, and you can spend Recoveries out of combat as usual.
+While dying, you can’t take the Catch Breath maneuver in combat, and you are bleeding, and this condition can’t be removed in any way until you are no longer dying.
+While you are dying, your allies can help you spend Recoveries in combat, and you can spend Recoveries out of combat as usual.

 Edge